-Parker Scanlon have undertaken a range of diverse projects since our establishment in 2007.
+Parker Scanlon has undertaken a range of diverse projects since our establishment in 2007.

 Below are a few of the highlights, to demonstrate the breadth of our experience and skills.

 Parker Scanlon’s Initial involvement with this project was to coordinate an aerial survey of the site and set up ground control points.
 This survey was further enhanced by locating individual trees and services across the site for golf course design and management along with high-level detail for proposed residential buildings.

 We worked with the Port Stephens council on the design of new cabin layouts and access roads for various holiday parks in the Port Stephens region.
 We provided surveying, design and construction supervision of upgrades to a number of their holiday parks.
 Roads, campsites, van sites, on-site cabins and ‘drive-through’ caravan sites were all designed in accordance with Local Government (Manufactured Home Estates, Caravan Parks, Camping Grounds and Moveable Dwelling) Regulation 2005.